eugenemrg/Bot-Battlr/README.md

 - Discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the `YourBotArmy` on the frontend.
+ - Choose if I want to enlist a bot into my army or just see their data.
+Clicking on the card should instead display a show view (`BotSpecs`) for that bot, which should replace `BotsCollection`.
+BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.
+(Changes default behavior of second action on this list)
 - Only enlist **one** bot from each `bot_class`.
 The classes are `["Support", "Medic", "Assault", "Defender", "Captain", "Witch"]`